With thanks to Yishin Sho for clarifying some of the details.

 Players and cards

-2 or 3 people can play.
 A pack of flower cards - known in Korea as hwatu - is used, consisting of 48 cards, to which one or more jokers may be added.
 There are 4 cards corresponding to each of the 12 months of the year, in most cases represented by a flower appropriate to the month.
 Some of these cards also show a ribbon, animal or other object, indicating a higher value.

 The cards are divided into four unequal groups: 5 bright (kwang), 9 animals (yul), 10 ribbons (tti) and 24 junk (pi), as shown in the following illustration:

 With a little practice, the cards are easy to identify.
-In most Korean packs (unlike Japanese ones), the five bright (kwang) cards have the Chinese character for "guang" (bright) printed on a red disc, which distinguishes them from the animals (yul).
+In most Korean packs (unlike Japanese ones), the five bright (kwang) cards have the Chinese character for "guang" (bright) printed in white on a red disc, which distinguishes them from the animals (yul).
 The least obvious card to identify is the junk of the December (rain or willow) suit.
-Some packs include two different versions of this card, but only one is used in the game.
+Most packs include two different versions of this card, but only one is used in the game.

 In addition, most packs contain a collection of jokers with special properties.
 The game can be played without them, or using just a few of them.